- Posted by:

-If you’re struggling to shed your winter coat, getting your anxiety levels in check might just be the saving grace you’re looking for.
+If you’re struggling to shed those extra kilos, getting your anxiety levels in check might just be the saving grace you’re looking for.

 A little bit of stress here and there is totally normal, we all feel it!
 But living in constant state of pressure can be enormously disruptive to your health, wellbeing and weight.
 From wrecking your workouts to sabotaging your sleep, stress can definitely wreak havoc on your life if you let it.

 One of stress’ most evil attributes is its capacity to release cortisol – a stress hormone which acts directly on fat deposits and causes the old spare tire around the tum (just what you want coming into summer, right?).
 You see, when our bodies are under stress our adrenal glands trigger a flight or fight response, which sends a message to the cortisol receptors in our bellies.
 Being the intelligent little creatures we are, our bodies go into red alert – putting bodily functions on standby and preparing for perceived threat.
 Hence, the extra tub stored around the tum as available fuel in case of famine (It’s actually kinda clever when you think about it).